Kava Effects on Brain Explained | Botanic Tonics

 Recommended Usage

 First things first, follow the recommended usage guidelines provided by the kava company.
 Start with a low dose of kava extract or kava tea and gradually increase if needed and no negative symptoms are present.
 Additionally, it's recommended to take breaks from kava consumption to avoid developing tolerance or dependence.
-At Botanic Tonics, the recommended serving size for our feel free tonics is 1 oz and up to 2 servings a day which is equivalent to a half a bottle of feel free.
+At Botanic Tonics, the serving size for our feel free tonics is 1 oz and up to 2 servings a day which is equivalent to a half a bottle of feel free.

 Finding a Trustworthy Kava Product